 Looking for a way to combine my passions for art and helping people, I naturally went into teaching art after I finished college.
 I taught in public schools for 4 years but had to leave my job due to an auto-immune disorder in 2012.

 After not seeing improvement through conventional medicine, I started looking into natural ways to improve my health.
 I switched to a whole food organic diet, replaced my personal and household products with natural alternatives, and sought alternative medicine.
-My health immediately began improving, and I started feeling well enough to take up a hobby.
+My health began improving, and I started feeling well enough to take up a hobby.
 That’s when I got into sewing.

 There was something about the process of sewing that really drew me in.
 The first day I learned how to sew, I ended up sewing for 17 hours!
 I started with a pair of pajama pants then moved on to making pillows.
 As I started looking for sewing patterns, I found ones for stuffed animals.
 I couldn’t believe that it was possible to make your own stuffed animals at home!
 I bought a few patterns at the store and on Etsy, then I quickly went into making my own designs.